sitebay/docs/articles/guides/quick-answers/sitebay-essentials/introduction-to-pit-machine/index.md

 ---
 slug: introduction-to-pit-machine
-keywords: ["backups", "snapshot", "Site Bay backup", "beginners"]
+keywords: ["backups", "snapshot", "SiteBay backup", "beginners"]
-description: "Discover the importance of backups and learn how to utilize Site Bay's Point-In-Time (PIT) Machine for easy and efficient data backups."
+description: "Discover the importance of backups and learn how to utilize SiteBay's Point-In-Time (PIT) Machine for easy and efficient data backups."
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2024-03-13
 modified_by:
-  name: Site Bay
+  name: SiteBay
 published: 2024-03-13
-title: "Recovering Your Site and Files: An Introduction to Site Bay's PIT Machine"
+title: "Recovering Your Site and Files: An Introduction to SiteBay's PIT Machine"
 tags: ["sitebay", "backups", "PIT Machine", "data recovery"]
 aliases: ['/quick-answers/sitebay-essentials/introduction-to-pit-machine/']
-authors: ["Site Bay"]
+authors: ["SiteBay"]
 ---

 In the digital world, data is your most valuable asset.
 Whether it's website content, customer information, or personal projects, losing data can range from inconvenient to catastrophic.
-Unlike some platforms that automatically back up your data, Site Bay empowers you with full control over your WordPress site's data.
+Unlike some platforms that automatically back up your data, SiteBay empowers you with full control over your WordPress site's data.

 The good news?
-Site Bay makes this easy with the PIT (Point-In-Time) Machine, a tool designed to safeguard your data by capturing snapshots of your entire site's database every minute.
+SiteBay makes this easy with the PIT (Point-In-Time) Machine, a tool designed to safeguard your data by capturing snapshots of your entire site's database every minute.
 And wp-content data every hour.

-## Site Bay's Point-in-Time Machine
+## SiteBay's Point-in-Time Machine

 Imagine having the ability to turn back time on your website—to a point before a mishap occurred.
 That's what the PIT Machine offers.
 It's a comprehensive backup solution that: